-Type of assessment: Geography ATAR course Year 11/12 Weighting Geographical inquiry Students plan and conduct investigations, process and translate information, and communicate findings following ethical protocols and procedures.
-Both primary and secondary information sources are used.
-Formats can include investigation, assignment, report and/or an oral or multimedia 30% presentation.
-Response/practical skills Fieldwork involves students actively engaged in collecting primary data.
-Practical skills involve the collection and interpretation of data from a number of sources.
-Formats can include excursions, map interpretation, and/or data analysis.
-Questions can require students to respond to stimulus material.
-Formats can include multiple-choice questions, short responses, sectionalised extended responses, extended responses, and/or a combination of these.
-40% Typically, the response tasks are administered under test conditions.
-Examination Typically conducted at the end of each semester and/or unit and reflecting the examination design brief for this syllabus.
+Type of assessment: Geography ATAR course Year 11/12 Weighting Geographical inquiry/Fieldwork Students conduct investigations and fieldwork, process and translate information, and communicate findings following ethical protocols and procedures.
+Students actively engage in collecting and using primary and secondary information sources.
+Formats can include: assignment, research/fieldwork booklet, report, in-class validation and/or a combination of these.
+30% Response/practical skills Questions can require students to respond to stimulus material and/or include the application of practical skills.
+Formats can include: map interpretation, data analysis, multiple-choice questions, short responses, sectionalised extended responses, extended responses, and/or a combination of these.
+Typically, these tasks are administered under test conditions.
+40% Examination Typically conducted at the end of each semester and/or unit and reflecting the examination design brief for this syllabus.
 30 %